Anglo-Iraqi Treaty of 1930: Background

+Provisions and effect

 British Prime Minister Winston Churchill was to write that the 1930 treaty provided that the British could maintain air bases near Basra and Habbaniya "in times of peace" and have the right of transit for military forces and supplies "at all times".
 In addition, Churchill indicated that the treaty would provide "all possible facilities" including the use of railways, rivers, ports, and airways for the passage of armed forces "during times of war".

-The treaty gave the British almost unlimited rights to base military forces in Iraq.
-It further provided for the unconditional and unlimited right of the British to move troops into or through Iraq.
-In 1941, the terms of the treaty were used to justify a British invasion and the occupation of Iraq after a nationalist coup whose leaders had contacts among the Axis powers.
+The terms of the treaty were used to justify a British invasion and the occupation of Iraq after a nationalist coup whose leaders had contacts among the Axis powers.

-The British used the terms of the treaty as a basis for a military occupation that lasted until end of 1947.
-As they prepared to depart Iraq, an attempt was made to get the Iraqi government to sign a new military treaty giving the British increased powers than under the 1930 treaty.
-While that treaty was approved, it never came into effect because of unrest and large demonstrations in Iraq against it.
+The British used the terms of the treaty as a basis for a military occupation that lasted until the end of 1947.
+As they prepared to depart Iraq, an attempt was made to get the Iraqi government to sign a new military treaty giving the British greater powers than under the 1930 treaty.
+While that treaty was approved, it never came into effect because of unrest and large demonstrations in Iraq against it (the Al-Wathbah uprising).